mmmovania/GEG2_Chap22_ClothDemo/README.md

   www.fratarcangeli.net

 The demo allows you to change both the computing platform and the number of simulated particles at run time.

 Hold down the left mouse button to rotate the camera.

 Hold down the middle mouse button and move up and down to zoom.

 Hold down the right mouse button to chose the collision primitive(s).

 The demo starts in CPU mode, showing a grid of 32x32 particles.

 Press numbers from 1 to 4 to increase the resolution of the grid, from 32x32 to 256x256.

 Press function key from F1 to F4 to switch computing platform:

 F1 for CPU; F2 for GLSL; F3 for OpenCL; F4 for CUDA.

 Press ‘p’ for entering in profiling mode

 Press ‘w’ for toggling wireframe

 Press Space to freeze the simulation

-discuss, ask, appreciate and criticize here: marco@fratarcangeli.net
+Discuss, ask, appreciate and criticize here: marco@fratarcangeli.net